The Kyoto Omiya Imperial Palace/The Sento Imperial Palace

 - Yushintei

-- Yushintei is a tea pavilion brought from the house of the Konoe family in 1884 to replace the original pavillon “Shishisai” which was lost to fire.
-To the south of the structure, there is Sotokoshikake, a covered arbor used as a waiting place for tea ceremony, located outside of the Chumon Gate.
+- The Yushintei is the tea pavilion brought from the former residence of the Konoe family in 1884 to replace the pavilion “Shishisai” which was lost to fire.
+The Sotokoshikake outdoor arbor bench used as a waiting place for tea ceremony gathering is located outside of the Chumon Gate.

 |